Yankees vs. Orioles MLB Betting Odds, Trends & Prediction

 Yankees vs. Orioles MLB Betting Trends

-Orioles are 10-1 SU in their last 11 games played on a Monday
+The total has gone OVER in 8 of NY Yankees’ last 11 games on the road

-The total has gone OVER in 10 of Baltimore’s last 13 games when playing as the favorite
+The total has gone UNDER in 4 of Baltimore’s last 5 games at home

-The total has gone UNDER in 10 of NY Yankees’ last 13 games played on a Monday when on the road
+Over/Under has gone UNDER in 16 of NY Yankees’ last 21 games played on a Tuesday

-Yankees are 9-3 SU in their last 12 games when playing as the underdog
+The total has gone OVER in 19 of Baltimore’s last 26 games played on a Tuesday when at home

 Yankees vs. Orioles MLB BETTING PREDICTION